Turks in Germany: Language

 Turkish is the second most spoken language in Germany, after German.
 It was brought to the country by Turkish immigrants who spoke it as their first language.
 These immigrants mainly learned German through employment, mass media, and social settings, and it has now become a second language for many of them.
 Nonetheless, most Turkish immigrants have passed down their mother tongue to their children and descendants.
 In general, Turkish Germans become bilingual at an early age, learning Turkish at home and German in state schools; thereafter, a dialectal variety often remains in their repertoire of both languages.

 Turkish Germans mainly speak the German language more fluently than their "domestic"-style Turkish language.
 Consequently, they often speak the Turkish language with a German accent or a modelled German dialect.
 It is also common within the community to modify the Turkish language by adding German grammatical and syntactical structures.
 Parents generally encourage their children to improve their Turkish language skills further by attending private Turkish classes or choosing Turkish as a subject at school.
 In some states of Germany the Turkish language has even been approved as a subject to be studied for the Abitur.

 Turkish has also been influential in greater German society.
 For example, advertisements and banners in public spaces can be found written in Turkish.
 Hence, it is also familiar to other ethnic groups – it can even serve as a vernacular for some non-Turkish children and adolescents in urban neighborhoods with dominant Turkish communities.

 It is also common within the Turkish community to code-switch between the German and Turkish languages.
 By the early 1990s a new sociolect called Kanak Sprak or Türkendeutsch was coined by the Turkish-German author Feridun Zaimoğlu to refer to the German "ghetto" dialect spoken by the Turkish youth.
 However, with the developing formation of a Turkish middle class in Germany, there is an increasing number of people of Turkish-origin who are proficient in using the standard German language, particularly in academia and the arts.

 Religion

 The Turkish people in Germany are predominantly Muslim and form the largest ethnic group which practices Islam in Germany.
 Since the 1960s, "Turkish" was seen as synonymous with "Muslim"; this is because Islam is considered to have a "Turkish character" in Germany.
 This Turkish character is particularly evident in the Ottoman/Turkish-style architecture of many mosques scattered across Germany.
-In 2016, approximately 2,000 of Germany's 3,000 mosques were Turkish, of which 900 were financed by the Diyanet İşleri Türk-İslam Birliği, an arm of the Turkish government, and the remainder by other political Turkish groups.
+In 2016, approximately 2,000 of Germany's 3,000 mosques were Turkish, of which 900 were financed by the Diyanet İşleri Türk-İslam Birliği (DİTİB), an arm of the Turkish government, and the remainder by other political Turkish groups.
 There is an ethnic Turkish Christian community in Germany; most of them came from recent Muslim Turkish backgrounds.
+Germany's biggest mosque, the Cologne Central Mosque, was commissioned by DİTİB and completed in 2017.
+It is also the biggest European mosque outside of Turkey.